 Who needs a business permit?

-Any type of business – sole proprietorship, partnership, corporation, or cooperative – should have a business permit and renew it every year.
+All businesses – sole proprietorships, partnerships, corporations, or cooperatives – should have a business permit and renew it every year.

 LGUs track the number of businesses under their jurisdiction by the number of business permits they issued for the year.
 In addition, potential customers and partners may also request for your business permit before conducting business to prove your business legitimacy.